stvkoch/simple-query/README.md

 - Create index of fields used in WHERE, ORDER and JOINs.
-- Use innodb table engine when you have write heavy programer and if you need foreing keys constrains.
-MyISAM is more fast in program that not need write heavy operations.
 - Try agroup your condition fields inside of compose index.
 - Use correct type length to store your data.
 Only use big store datatype when really required!
 - Benchmark your queries and index.